aeonSolutions/OpenScience-Dataverse-API-C-library/README.md

    </a>
 </p>

-**I start working on this again next month of November 2023**
+**I start working again on this project later this year in 2024**.
+In the meantime looking for sponsors to pay for the required work necessary for the successful completion of this project.

-This is a C++ based library intended for embbeded firmware development, however it can be easily ported and made compatible with any platform or operating systems. see the [WIKI](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/wiki) for more information.
+This is a C++-based library intended for embedded firmware development, however, it can be easily ported and made compatible with any platform or operating system. see the [WIKI](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/wiki) for more information.

 <br>